College Football Bowl Picks 2018: Predictions on Most Overlooked Games Remaining

 Potential Packers’ Draft Prospect👇🏼 Josh Allen - OLB/Edge (Kentucky) — 6’ 5” 260 pounds — 14 sacks this season — SEC Defensive Player of the Year — @PFF highest rated Edge rusher — 2018 Bronco Nagurski winner (nation’s top defensive player) https://t.co/LjarG6Zqs8

-Citrus Bowl, January 1
+January 1

 Kentucky vs. Penn State